Lucaaa31/IoT-assignment1/README.md

 # Assignment #1 - Give Me the Binary!
 (GMB)

-We want to realise an embedded system implementing a game called Turn on the binary code.

 ## Description

 The game board includes 4 green leds L1, L2, L3, L4 and red led LS, four tactile buttons B1, B2, B3, B4 and a potentiometer Pot, and an LCD.
 This is the suggested  layout: